-The group velocity is the velocity with which the envelope of a pulse propagates in a medium, assuming a long pulse with narrow bandwidth (so that higher-order chromatic dispersion is not relevant) and the absence of nonlinear effects (i.e., low enough optical intensities).
+The group velocity is the velocity with which the envelope of a pulse propagates in a medium, assuming a not too short pulse with narrow bandwidth (so that higher-order chromatic dispersion is not relevant) and the absence of nonlinear effects (i.e., low enough optical intensities).
+Concerning the spatial shape, plane waves are assumed.

 Figure 1 illustrates how the different frequency components combine to form a pulse, and how the different velocities arise.
 The gray lines indicate the wavefronts for some of the frequency components of the pulse (spatially offset for clarity).
 Due to chromatic dispersion, the higher-frequency components have somewhat lower phase velocities.
 The pulse maximum forms where the wavefronts coincide (constructive interference), and it propagates with the group velocity (which in this example is 80% of the medium phase velocity).